CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/IppoolIpLease.md

 `func (o *IppoolIpLease) UnsetIpV6Config()`

 UnsetIpV6Config ensures that no value is present for IpV6Config, not even an explicit nil
-### GetVar0ClusterProfile
+### GetVar0VirtualMachineNodeProfile

-`func (o *IppoolIpLease) GetVar0ClusterProfile() KubernetesClusterProfileRelationship`
+`func (o *IppoolIpLease) GetVar0VirtualMachineNodeProfile() KubernetesVirtualMachineNodeProfileRelationship`

-GetVar0ClusterProfile returns the Var0ClusterProfile field if non-nil, zero value otherwise.
+GetVar0VirtualMachineNodeProfile returns the Var0VirtualMachineNodeProfile field if non-nil, zero value otherwise.

-### GetVar0ClusterProfileOk
+### GetVar0VirtualMachineNodeProfileOk

-`func (o *IppoolIpLease) GetVar0ClusterProfileOk() (*KubernetesClusterProfileRelationship, bool)`
+`func (o *IppoolIpLease) GetVar0VirtualMachineNodeProfileOk() (*KubernetesVirtualMachineNodeProfileRelationship, bool)`

-GetVar0ClusterProfileOk returns a tuple with the Var0ClusterProfile field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetVar0VirtualMachineNodeProfileOk returns a tuple with the Var0VirtualMachineNodeProfile field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetVar0ClusterProfile
+### SetVar0VirtualMachineNodeProfile

-`func (o *IppoolIpLease) SetVar0ClusterProfile(v KubernetesClusterProfileRelationship)`
+`func (o *IppoolIpLease) SetVar0VirtualMachineNodeProfile(v KubernetesVirtualMachineNodeProfileRelationship)`

-SetVar0ClusterProfile sets Var0ClusterProfile field to given value.
+SetVar0VirtualMachineNodeProfile sets Var0VirtualMachineNodeProfile field to given value.

-### HasVar0ClusterProfile
+### HasVar0VirtualMachineNodeProfile

-`func (o *IppoolIpLease) HasVar0ClusterProfile() bool`
+`func (o *IppoolIpLease) HasVar0VirtualMachineNodeProfile() bool`

-HasVar0ClusterProfile returns a boolean if a field has been set.
+HasVar0VirtualMachineNodeProfile returns a boolean if a field has been set.

-### GetVar1ClusterProfile
+### GetVar1VirtualMachineNodeProfile

-`func (o *IppoolIpLease) GetVar1ClusterProfile() KubernetesClusterProfileRelationship`
+`func (o *IppoolIpLease) GetVar1VirtualMachineNodeProfile() KubernetesVirtualMachineNodeProfileRelationship`

-GetVar1ClusterProfile returns the Var1ClusterProfile field if non-nil, zero value otherwise.
+GetVar1VirtualMachineNodeProfile returns the Var1VirtualMachineNodeProfile field if non-nil, zero value otherwise.

-### GetVar1ClusterProfileOk
+### GetVar1VirtualMachineNodeProfileOk

-`func (o *IppoolIpLease) GetVar1ClusterProfileOk() (*KubernetesClusterProfileRelationship, bool)`
+`func (o *IppoolIpLease) GetVar1VirtualMachineNodeProfileOk() (*KubernetesVirtualMachineNodeProfileRelationship, bool)`

-GetVar1ClusterProfileOk returns a tuple with the Var1ClusterProfile field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetVar1VirtualMachineNodeProfileOk returns a tuple with the Var1VirtualMachineNodeProfile field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetVar1ClusterProfile
+### SetVar1VirtualMachineNodeProfile

-`func (o *IppoolIpLease) SetVar1ClusterProfile(v KubernetesClusterProfileRelationship)`
+`func (o *IppoolIpLease) SetVar1VirtualMachineNodeProfile(v KubernetesVirtualMachineNodeProfileRelationship)`

-SetVar1ClusterProfile sets Var1ClusterProfile field to given value.
+SetVar1VirtualMachineNodeProfile sets Var1VirtualMachineNodeProfile field to given value.

-### HasVar1ClusterProfile
+### HasVar1VirtualMachineNodeProfile

-`func (o *IppoolIpLease) HasVar1ClusterProfile() bool`
+`func (o *IppoolIpLease) HasVar1VirtualMachineNodeProfile() bool`

-HasVar1ClusterProfile returns a boolean if a field has been set.
+HasVar1VirtualMachineNodeProfile returns a boolean if a field has been set.

-### GetVar2VirtualMachineNodeProfile
+### GetVar2ClusterProfile

-`func (o *IppoolIpLease) GetVar2VirtualMachineNodeProfile() KubernetesVirtualMachineNodeProfileRelationship`
+`func (o *IppoolIpLease) GetVar2ClusterProfile() KubernetesClusterProfileRelationship`

-GetVar2VirtualMachineNodeProfile returns the Var2VirtualMachineNodeProfile field if non-nil, zero value otherwise.
+GetVar2ClusterProfile returns the Var2ClusterProfile field if non-nil, zero value otherwise.

-### GetVar2VirtualMachineNodeProfileOk
+### GetVar2ClusterProfileOk

-`func (o *IppoolIpLease) GetVar2VirtualMachineNodeProfileOk() (*KubernetesVirtualMachineNodeProfileRelationship, bool)`
+`func (o *IppoolIpLease) GetVar2ClusterProfileOk() (*KubernetesClusterProfileRelationship, bool)`

-GetVar2VirtualMachineNodeProfileOk returns a tuple with the Var2VirtualMachineNodeProfile field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetVar2ClusterProfileOk returns a tuple with the Var2ClusterProfile field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetVar2VirtualMachineNodeProfile
+### SetVar2ClusterProfile

-`func (o *IppoolIpLease) SetVar2VirtualMachineNodeProfile(v KubernetesVirtualMachineNodeProfileRelationship)`
+`func (o *IppoolIpLease) SetVar2ClusterProfile(v KubernetesClusterProfileRelationship)`

-SetVar2VirtualMachineNodeProfile sets Var2VirtualMachineNodeProfile field to given value.
+SetVar2ClusterProfile sets Var2ClusterProfile field to given value.

-### HasVar2VirtualMachineNodeProfile
+### HasVar2ClusterProfile

-`func (o *IppoolIpLease) HasVar2VirtualMachineNodeProfile() bool`
+`func (o *IppoolIpLease) HasVar2ClusterProfile() bool`

-HasVar2VirtualMachineNodeProfile returns a boolean if a field has been set.
+HasVar2ClusterProfile returns a boolean if a field has been set.

-### GetVar3VirtualMachineNodeProfile
+### GetVar3ClusterProfile

-`func (o *IppoolIpLease) GetVar3VirtualMachineNodeProfile() KubernetesVirtualMachineNodeProfileRelationship`
+`func (o *IppoolIpLease) GetVar3ClusterProfile() KubernetesClusterProfileRelationship`

-GetVar3VirtualMachineNodeProfile returns the Var3VirtualMachineNodeProfile field if non-nil, zero value otherwise.
+GetVar3ClusterProfile returns the Var3ClusterProfile field if non-nil, zero value otherwise.

-### GetVar3VirtualMachineNodeProfileOk
+### GetVar3ClusterProfileOk

-`func (o *IppoolIpLease) GetVar3VirtualMachineNodeProfileOk() (*KubernetesVirtualMachineNodeProfileRelationship, bool)`
+`func (o *IppoolIpLease) GetVar3ClusterProfileOk() (*KubernetesClusterProfileRelationship, bool)`

-GetVar3VirtualMachineNodeProfileOk returns a tuple with the Var3VirtualMachineNodeProfile field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetVar3ClusterProfileOk returns a tuple with the Var3ClusterProfile field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetVar3VirtualMachineNodeProfile
+### SetVar3ClusterProfile

-`func (o *IppoolIpLease) SetVar3VirtualMachineNodeProfile(v KubernetesVirtualMachineNodeProfileRelationship)`
+`func (o *IppoolIpLease) SetVar3ClusterProfile(v KubernetesClusterProfileRelationship)`

-SetVar3VirtualMachineNodeProfile sets Var3VirtualMachineNodeProfile field to given value.
+SetVar3ClusterProfile sets Var3ClusterProfile field to given value.

-### HasVar3VirtualMachineNodeProfile
+### HasVar3ClusterProfile

-`func (o *IppoolIpLease) HasVar3VirtualMachineNodeProfile() bool`
+`func (o *IppoolIpLease) HasVar3ClusterProfile() bool`

-HasVar3VirtualMachineNodeProfile returns a boolean if a field has been set.
+HasVar3ClusterProfile returns a boolean if a field has been set.

 ### GetAssignedToEntity